CamiloGTR/awesome-software-for-students/README.md

 ## Email & Web
 * [Thunderbird](https://www.thunderbird.net): a free email application that's easy to set up and customize.
-* [Firefox](): Web browser with a large collection of add-ons available.
+* [Firefox](https://www.mozilla.org): Web browser with a large collection of add-ons available.
 It is backed by Mozilla, a non-profit organization that supports innovation, freedom, and an open Web.

 ## Passwords
 * [Keepass](https://keepass.info/): KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.
 * [Bitwarden](https://bitwarden.com/): A free and open source password management solution for individuals, teams, and business organizations.
 It allows you to host your own server with your passwords.

 ## Time Management
-* [Todoist](https://todoist.com) Cross platafom tool for managing tasks.
+* [Todoist](https://todoist.com): Cross platafom tool for managing tasks.
-* [Trello](https://trello.com/) Visual collaboration tool for planning tasks and projects.
+* [Trello](https://trello.com/): Visual collaboration tool for planning tasks and projects.
 * [Wunderlist](https://www.wunderlist.com/) To-do list where users can manage manage their tasks from a smartphone, tablet, computer and smartwatch.
 * [Google Keep](https://keep.google.com/): It can be used for easy to setup to-do lists.
 * [Evernote](https://evernote.com/): Same as [Google Keep](https://keep.google.com/).